Women and water: on the frontline of climate change

 - To ensure women's expertise and experience as proactive adaptation actors are elevated in decision making, their voices and leadership are essential in platforms of power.

-- Bridging the gap between locally led water security and WASH actors and global climate finance dialogues requires participative and cooperative engagement across all levels.
+- Bridging the gap between locally led water security and water, sanitation and hygiene (WASH) actors and global climate finance dialogues requires participative and cooperative engagement across all levels.

-The webinar included statements by the Governments of Mozambique and Madagascar and presentations by UNU-INWEH, WaterAid and the African Development Bank to demonstrate data and evidence, pathways for gender equality and the essential element of gender-responsive climate finance that includes investment in water, sanitation, and hygiene (WASH).
+The webinar included statements by the Governments of Mozambique and Madagascar and presentations by UNU-INWEH, WaterAid and the African Development Bank to demonstrate data and evidence, pathways for gender equality and the essential element of gender-responsive climate finance that includes investment in WASH.

 Download the slides (PDF), and watch the webinar below: